RandomUserOnInternet/FNF-Hilo-Engine/README.md

  `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit`

-Could not find visual studio 2017 vsdevcmd? install this! :) (Technically You can use Latest Version of Visual Studio 2022 or 2019) **This Require approximately 22GB**
+Could not find visual studio 2017 vsdevcmd? install this! :) (Technically You can use Latest Version of Visual Studio 2022 or 2019) **This Require approximately 22GB and 10-20 minutes**
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 * MSVC v142 - VS 2019 C++ x64/x86 build tools